devjudge/rails-5.2.4-ruby-2.7-in-docker-2/README.md

 IMPORTANT NOTES:

-    1. If the backend require any database please use any IN-MEMORY or SQLLite database Unless mentioned in Questions Otherwise .
-    3. Make sure you follow the steps mentioned under "PROJECT START STEPS" and ensure that the steps execute successfully.
+    1. Make sure you follow the steps mentioned under "PROJECT START STEPS" and ensure that the steps execute successfully.
-    4. Make sure you follow the steps mentioned under "DOCKER START STEPS" and ensure that the steps execute successfully.

 PROJECT START STEPS: